-First Gas operates 2,500 kilometres of gas transmission pipelines (including the Maui pipeline), and more than 4,700km of gas distribution pipelines across the North Island.
-These gas infrastructure assets transport gas from Taranaki to major industrial gas users, electricity generators, businesses and homes, and transport around 20 percent of New Zealand's primary energy supply.
+Firstgas operates 2,500 kilometres of gas transmission pipelines (including the Maui pipeline), and more than 4,800 kilometres of gas distribution pipelines across the North Island.
+These gas infrastructure assets transport gas from Taranaki to major industrial gas users, electricity generators, businesses and homes, overall delivering around 20 percent of New Zealand's primary energy supply.

-First Gas' distribution business services more than 63,000 customers with natural gas, in networks spanning from the top to the bottom of the North Island of New Zealand.
+Firstgas' distribution business services more than 65,000 customers with natural gas, in networks spanning from the top to the bottom of the North Island of New Zealand.
 Our network cover Whangarei, Waikato, Bay of Plenty, the Central Plateau, Gisborne and Kapiti.
+We are focused on distributing gas across our networks to meet the diverse needs of our customers, be it industrial processes, commercial businesses, or residential customers using gas for their space heating, water heating and cooking needs.
+We are focused on ensuring gas is a competitive fuel choice for our customers, while operating within the regulated price-quality framework set by the Commerce Commission.